anatoly314/markdown2anki/README.md

 MARKDOWN_QUESTION_SELECTORS=#QUESTION#
 MARKDOWN_ANSWER_SELECTORS=#ANSWER#
 MARKDOWN_PATH_TO_FILE=/Users/anatoly/Documents/git/anki-cards/fullstack.md
-MAX_NOTES_PER_REQUEST=10
+OVERRIDE_NOTE=false
 ```
 - Deck and model with names specified in `ANKI_DECK_NAME` and `ANKI_MODEL_NAME` must be created manually prior to running this script.
 - Most settings are self explaining.
 - `MARKDOWN_QUESTION_SELECTORS` and `MARKDOWN_ANSWER_SELECTORS`  are selectors which defining the start of the question and answer, see `example.md` above.
 They both can contain multiple selectors separated by a comma.
-- Sometimes when a big markdown file with a lot of questions is pushed to ANKI it might fail, so I added `MAX_NOTES_PER_REQUEST` which split questions to chunks of N questions/answers per chunk/request.
+- `OVERRIDE_NOTE`, if true it will override answer for the note with the same **Front** field
 - I advice you to clone the [**Basic** model (note type)](https://apps.ankiweb.net/docs/manual20.html#note-types) and add to its [styling section](https://apps.ankiweb.net/docs/manual20.html#card-styling) the one of the following [CSS styles](https://github.com/highlightjs/highlight.js/tree/master/src/styles) supported by [highlight.js](https://github.com/highlightjs/highlight.js) to support highlighting.
 - To support inline highlight you should use the following workaround, manually add the following CSS to styling section:
 ```